dennuguyen/robotics-challenges/template-logistics.md

 - What do teams need to do when they're competing and not competing?
 - Will there be prizes?
 - Do students/staff need to do anything after the competition?

+## Post-Comp

+- Who's in charge of this?
+- Who will clean up after the venue?
+- Will there be surveys?